top of page

 * 1936 The Meyer Bros Mouthpiece Company was founded.

-First model: metal serie I.
+First model: metal series I.

 * April 1937.